 ⚠WARNING: Do not lift the coupling head by hand when hitching the caravan to the car.
 Always raise and lower the coupling head by winding the handle on the jockey wheel up and down.

 5.7 Towing stability

 All our models are of a well-balanced design and should be exceptionally good towers.
-All models apart from the Sprite range (Diamond pack option) and Basecamp have an AL-KO stabiliser fitted as standard.
-(See Al-Ko chassis handbook for more details)
+All models have an AL-KO stabiliser fitted as standard.

 The common causes of poor stability include: